"Don't talk to Angry People."

 “Honey go!!!”
 I yell as I push him towards pedaling.

 My husband quickly takes off pedaling, and I start to follow, but I’m soon overwhelmed by the burning in my thighs and the damn wind, so I stop to chat to the angry jogger who is currently screaming after my husband. . .
-“What the hell you asshole, you nearly ran me over.”
+“You a**hole, you nearly ran me over.”

 I dismount from my bike.
 I don’t have time for this.
 I need to get home and relax, and this jogger, and the wind, are now between me and a glass of red wine.